 Peak Design Everyday Sling

-- Convertible, reversible strap for cross-body sling and waist bag configuration
+- Convertible, reversible strap for cross-body sling and fanny pack/waist bag carry.

 If a messenger bag is a bit too bulky for your taste, Peak Design offer an excellent and compact item in their Peak Design Everyday Sling bag.